 The fix: invest in thickening shampoos

-We are all about embracing your natural hair-loss over here at GJ, but if you’re simply looking to keep your hair looking as thick and full as possible, then here are our picks of the best shampoos and hair treatments on the market right now…
+We’re all about embracing your natural hair-loss over here at Gentleman’s Journal; but if you simply want to keep your hair looking as thick and full as possible, then we’ve curated a selection of the best shampoos and hair treatments on the market right now.

 Patricks SH1 Daily Thickening Shampoo